Updated: May 18

 Adding security to your computer will help to keep your data safe.
 If you don’t currently have an anti-malware program for your computer, it’s highly recommended that you get one.
 At the very least, you should turn on security features already included with your computer.
 There is no shortage of computer threats out there and you need to be protected.

 5. Install Updates.

 Installing updates not only keeps your computer programs up to date, they also fix security vulnerabilities that are found after a software’s release.
 Your computer may already be set to install updates automatically.
 If you are on Windows 10, go to Settings from your Windows menu and click on Update & Security.
 Select Windows Update from the menu on the left, and you will see the last time your computer was updated.
 If it says you are up-to-date, then you are set to automatically update.
 You also have the option to check for updates.

 6. Backup Your Files.

 Now that your computer is all cleaned up, it’s time to backup!
 Create a copy of important files onto an external hard drive, or thumb drive.
 There are also software programs you can use to automatically backup your computer on a regular basis.
 Doing this will ensure you have a backup of important files just in case you experience an issue in which your data cannot be recovered.

 7. Call the Professionals!

 Looking to clean up your business computers?
 Maybe it’s time for some new systems.
 Cleartech Group can assess your specific situation and provide you with a solid plan for the future.
-Don’t hesitate to give us a call at 978-466-1938.
+Don’t hesitate to give us a call at 978-466-1938 or reach out online.
 One of our experienced professionals are more than happy to help!